ZER0-PWNED/PI5-PWNAGOTCHI-GPS/README.md

 Drop the configuration file from the GitHub repo into the boot partition of the flashed SD card.
 3. Boot and SSH
 Insert the SD card into your Raspberry Pi 5 and power it on.
-Plug into Ethernet then wait for the IP to show up.
+Plug into Ethernet then wait for the IP on fing to show up.
 SSH into the Pi using: ssh pi@<hostname>.local
 4. Once logged in, open the SSH configuration file by running: sudo nano /etc/ssh/sshd_config